 In this season of my life, I’ve traded leaps and bounds for something slower…more steady.

-Between the peaks and valleys of life there are plateaus.
+Between the peaks and valleys of life there are often plateaus.

 Times when we aren’t experiencing extreme highs or low.

 When we are just dealing with the day in and day out stuff of life.

 It doesn’t mean that there isn’t movement, though.